 They’re also great as a topping for granola, or as an ingredient for smoothies and sauces.
 And although you won’t get any nutritional benefits this way, rose hips also make a beautiful decorative addition to advent wreaths or holiday centerpieces.

 This article has been translated from German to English by Christie Sacco.
-You can read the original here: Hagebutten trocknen: So kannst du sie haltbar machen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Hagebutten trocknen: So kannst du sie haltbar machen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?